tezoscommunity/FAQ/Rebuilding_Mainnet.md

 But to save time it is also possible to upgrade in place.
 Here is what I did:

-# Re-compiling Mainnnet without a full rebuild
+# Re-compiling Mainnet without a full rebuild

 Copy the entire Tezos build tree to a new place.
 That way we leave the current one around as a backup.
 Also, the currently running binaries are not disturbed.
 This assumes that `~/tezos` is the current build directory.